MegaSear/MegaSear/README.md

 </div>
 </body>

-I'm Vasily and I am a student at Novosibirsk State University
+<p> I'm Vasily and I am a student at Novosibirsk State University </p>